 Emily Price is an assistant professor of legal research and writing at Cumberland School of Law.
 She received the Harvey S. Jackson Award for Excellence in Teaching for 2022-23.

-Emily Price teaches Lawyering and Legal Reasoning (LLR) to first-year students.
-She earned a B.A. in journalism and English from The University of Alabama (2005), and a J.D. from The University of Alabama School of Law (2008).
-While in law school, Price represented victims of domestic violence in the school’s Domestic Violence Law Clinic.
+Price earned a BA in journalism and English from the University of Alabama and a JD from the University of Alabama School of Law (2008).
+While in law school, she represented victims of domestic violence in the school’s Domestic Violence Law Clinic.
 She also was a member of the Jessup International Moot Court Team.
-She was a Senior Editor of The Alabama Law Review and was elected to the Order of the Coif.
+She was a senior editor of the Alabama Law Review and was elected to the Order of the Coif.

-Before joining Cumberland’s LLR program, Price litigated qui tam cases across the country for a Birmingham law firm.
-Emily also served as law clerk to the Honorable Abdul K. Kallon of the United States District Court for the Northern District of Alabama.
-She has experience in First Amendment, construction, healthcare, and general litigation.
+Before joining Cumberland’s faculty in 2020, Price litigated qui tam cases with a Birmingham law firm.
+She also served as law clerk to the Honorable Abdul K. Kallon of the United States District Court for the Northern District of Alabama.
+She has experience in First Amendment, construction, health care and general litigation.